thecodingaviator/coasttocow/README.md

 ### `navbar.php`

-The `navbar.php` file is responsible for rendering the navigation bar at the top of the web application.
+`navbar.php` is responsible for rendering the navigation bar at the top of the web application.
 It includes links to different pages and provides user-related options, such as accessing the user's profile and logging out.

 The file starts with the `<?php` opening tag and includes the necessary dependencies, such as the `utils/config.php` file.
 It also starts the session.